 Table of contents

 Google Ads advertising is one of the most popular ways to promote a brand via the Internet.
-When deciding on it, an important issue at the very beginning of creating a given campaign is to choose the appropriate method of accounting for it.
-In the case of the Google platform we can meet with such models as CPC, CPM, CPM or CPA.
+When deciding on it, an important issue at the very beginning of creating a given campaign is to choose the appropriate accounting method.
+In the case of the Google platform, we can use models such as CPC, CPM, CPM, or CPA.
 But what do these abbreviations mean?
-Today we come to you with the answer.
+Today, we have the answer.

 What are the billing models of advertising on the Internet?

-Internet advertising buying models are defined as the systems according to which a given platform (in this case Google Ads) charges a given advertiser for the display of its advertisement.
-The very nature of a given solution is often hidden already in its name.
-For example, CPC stands for , “cost per click”, which translated means , “cost per click”, so in this case we will pay for the ad when each user clicks on it.
+Internet advertising buying models are defined as the systems according to which a given platform (in this case, Google Ads) charges a given advertiser for the display of its advertisement.
+The very nature of a given solution is often hidden in its name.
+For example, CPC stands for „cost per click,” which translated means „cost per click,” so in this case, we will pay for the ad when each user clicks on it.

-Today there is quite a lot of diversity in the market when it comes to the types of advertising billing models.
-Thanks to this, even brands that have smaller budgets for their promotion, will be able to choose such a model that will provide them with satisfactory results for a given online campaign.
+Today, there is quite a lot of diversity in the market when it comes to the types of advertising billing models.
+Thanks to this, even brands that have smaller budgets for their promotion will be able to choose a model that will provide them with satisfactory results for a given online campaign.

 CPC (cost per click) / PPC (pay per click) — cost per click

-The CPC model, otherwise also referred to as PPC, is one of the most popular billing for paid advertising on the Internet.
-It represents the cost that an advertiser incurs as a result of a click on his ad.
+The CPC model, or PPC, is one of the most popular billing for paid advertising on the Internet.
+It represents an advertiser’s cost due to a click on his ad.
 However, it is worth remembering that we are charged a payment regardless of whether the user, after clicking on the ad, becomes our customer or leaves the landing page without making any conversion.
-This model is often used when testing new advertising campaigns, due to the fact that in this model you do not have to pay for each display.
-Hence, this form of billing is preferred by many companies, as we will be charged only if our ad attracts the attention of the audience and they decide to click on it.
+This model is often used when testing new advertising campaigns since in this model, you do not have to pay for each display.
+Hence, this form of billing is preferred by many companies, as we will be charged only if our ad attracts the audience’s attention and they decide to click on it.

 CPM (cost per mile) / CPT (cost per thousand) — cost per 1000 impressions

-In Google Ads you can also meet with a billing model which is vCPM, or viewable cost per mile.
-In this case, payment is charged when the ad was visible on the user’s screen at least 50% of the time for no less than 1 second in the case of display ads, or if it is played continuously for at least 2 seconds in the case of video ads.
+In Google Ads, you can also meet with a billing model, vCPM, or viewable cost per mile.
+In this case, payment is charged when the ad is visible on the user’s screen at least 50% of the time for no less than 1 second in the case of display ads or if it is played continuously for at least 2 seconds in the case of video ads.

 CPV (cost per view) — cost per view